Streuselkuchen

 Streuselkuchen ([ˈʃtʁɔʏzl̩ˌkuːxn̩]; "crumb cake"), also known in English-speaking countries as crumb cake, is a cake made of yeast dough covered with a sweet crumb topping referred to as streusel.
 The main ingredients for the crumbs are sugar, butter, and flour, which are mixed at a 1:1:2 ratio.
-The recipe allegedly originated in the region of Silesia, and is popular in German, Polish and Ashkenazi Jewish cuisines.
+The recipe allegedly originated in the region of Silesia, and is popular in German and Polish cuisines.

 A streuselkuchen is usually a flat cake made on a baking tray and cut into oblong pieces.
 It should be flat – about 1 in thick – with crumbs making up about half of its height.
 The original version uses yeast dough, however a short crust is possible.
 A puff pastry at the bottom turns it into a prasselkuchen.

 Many variants of the cake are prepared with fillings such as fruit (mostly of sour taste, e.g. apples, gooseberries, sour cherries, rhubarb), poppy seeds or creme or using a shortening-based dough.

+Barbara's Rhubarb Bar is a novelty song about a rhubarb streuselkuchen.